Microsoft-Web/HOL-MVC4CustomActionFilters/HOL.md

 In this task you will create a custom filter attribute class that will contain the logging logic.
 For that purpose you will extend MVC **ActionFilterAttribute** Class and implement the interface **IActionFilter**.

-> **Note: ActionFilterAttribute** is the base class for all the attribute filters.
+> **Note:** The **ActionFilterAttribute** is the base class for all the attribute filters.
 It provides the following methods to execute a specific logic after and before controller action's execution:
 >
 >- **OnActionExecuting**(ActionExecutedContext filterContext): Just before the action method is called.
 >- **OnActionExecuted**(ActionExecutingContext filterContext**): After the action method is called and before the result is executed (before view render).